Erbil: Transportation

 Erbil International Airport is one of Iraq's busiest airports.
 Services include direct flights to many domestic destinations such as Baghdad international airport.
 There are international flights from Erbil to many countries; such as the Netherlands, Germany, Saudi Arabia, Austria, Turkey, Jordan and elsewhere around the world.
 There are occasionally seasonal flights from Erbil international airport.
 Erbil International Airport was briefly closed to international commercial flights in September 2017 by the Iraqi government in retaliation for the Kurdish independence vote but reopened in March 2018.

 Another important form of transportation between Erbil and the surrounding areas is by bus.
 Among others, bus services offer connections to Turkey and Iran.
 A new bus terminal was opened in 2014.
 Erbil has a system of six ring roads encircling the city.

 Climate

-Erbil has a hot-summer Mediterranean climate (Köppen climate classification Csa) with long, extremely hot summers and mild winters.
-Summer months are extremely dry, with little to no precipitation occurring between June and September.
-Winters are usually wet and humid, with January being the wettest month.
+Erbil has a hot-summer Mediterranean climate (Köppen climate classification Csa), closely bordering a hot semi-arid climate (Köppen: BSh) with long, extremely hot summers and mild winters.
+Summers are arid, with little to no precipitation occurring between June and September.
+Winters are usually wet with occasional flooding, with January being the wettest month.